Validation is a crucial step before a medical device (MD) is put on the market.

 We will try to obtain data from all the major scanner manufacturers.
 For each scanner, we want to have as many models as possible, with all the detectors rows available, etc.

-Therefore, the more subgroups to be explored (validated), the more sample size for each group will have to be increased in order to have significant statistics.
+Therefore, the more subgroups to be explored (validated), the sample size for each group will have to be increased to have significant statistics.

 Hence, the minimum sample size that we have calculated can increase quickly.